jasaplohl/movie-night/README.md

 - Able to see more videos than just the trailer and more images?
 - Search results page remains on the same tab on back button pressed (https://github.com/flutter/flutter/issues/43582)

-## Before Release
-- Change the app icon
-- Change the splashscreen

 # Useful libraries
 1. Flutter map (https://pub.dev/packages/flutter_map)